 Sometimes the internet seems like a magical place.
 You start to type something into a search bar and within seconds you get the very thing you were looking for.
 Yes, in fact, there is a website for Apple Lovers.
 And no, you didn’t mean the tech company, you genuinely meant the fruit.
 How did the internet find what you were looking for?
-Well, we hate to break it to you.
-But, the magic force behind those outcomes is something called SEO (Search Engine Optimization).
+Well, we hate to break it to you: the magic force behind those outcomes is something called SEO (Search Engine Optimization).

 SEO, when utilized to its fullest, is the key to getting the right traffic to a website.
 It ensures that the right website can be viewed when certain keywords are used.
 There are two very common questions we get about SEO: how does it work and why do I need it?

-How SEO works
+How Does SEO Work?

-If we break down the phrase Search Engine Optimization things get a little bit easier to understand.
-The first chunk of this is Search Engine, easy.
+If we break down the phrase “Search Engine Optimization” things get a little bit easier to understand.
+The first chunk of this is “Search Engine”.
+Easy.
 This can be everything from Google to Bing to Yahoo.
 These sites create the flow of traffic for websites on the internet.
-These sites go out and scan all depths of the internet pull what information they can and create basically an index of the internet.
-So when certain terms are used they can create a ranking list of the closest possible match for your search.
+They go out and scan, also referred to as “crawling”, the depths of the internet and pull information.
+This creates an index of the internet.
+So when certain terms are used, the search engine can create a ranking list of the closest possible match for your search.

 To learn more about your current audience and the potential for growth – Check out our Google Analytics Walkthrough.